flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview.md

 ### System Requirements

-The deployment of SFP Pro Server requires specific resources to ensure reliable operation:
+The deployment of sfp pro server requires specific resources to ensure reliable operation:

 Instance Requirements: Each organization's dedicated instance requires a modern cloud virtual machine (AWS EC2, Azure VM, or Hetzner Server) with minimum specifications of: